Izland/UBC-Course-Web-App/README.md

-A web app made for my Introduction to Software Engineering Course.
+A web app made for my Introduction to Software Engineering Course written in TypeScript.

 -Queries UBC course data and can be selected and sorted by course properties (seats, avg grade, etc.) with a frontend UI connected to a Restify server.